-The goals of the City are to economically treat the wastewater generated by the residents, industries, schools, businesses, churches, and other users within its boundaries; and to consistently produce a final effluent that surpasses stringent Federal and State water quality standards which can be safely returned to the Fox River.
+The goals of the City are to economically treat the wastewater generated by the residents, industries, schools, businesses, churches, and other users within its boundaries; and to consistently produce a final effluent that surpasses stringent federal and state water quality standards which can be safely returned to the Fox River.
 The Geneva Wastewater Treatment Plant has consistently been able to remove more than 98% of the common pollutants in the raw wastewater that it receives.

-Stages of the treatment process include primary settling, activated sludge, final clarification, ultraviolet disinfection, excess flow treatment, sludge production and handling facilities.
+Stages of the treatment process include primary settling, activated sludge, final clarification, ultraviolet disinfection, excess flow treatment, sludge production, and handling facilities.

-We receive many requests for tours of the Wastewater Treatment Facility.
+We receive many requests for tours of the Wastewater Treatment Plant.
 Tours are tailored to the interest level of the groups, ranging from local youth groups to environmental professionals.
 Please call 630-232-4060 to schedule a tour.
 Children are welcome with adult supervision.